UCL/ba-ebdp-toolkit/data_loading.md

 Overture Maps can now be downloaded with the [`overturemaps-py`](https://github.com/OvertureMaps/overturemaps-py) utility.
 This can take several hours, so you may wish to let this run overnight.

 > This is currently run in a modified form (`temp/overture_debug/test.py`) to inject the `covering` field metadata to enable filtering from `geopandas` reads.
 This will be addressed in an associated [pull request](https://github.com/OvertureMaps/overturemaps-py/pull/41).
+Likely to be in the distributed package from v0.9

 ```bash
 # activate local venv if not already active